 Many marketers think that lead generation is just a numbers game.
 However, this is the most problematic mistake of all.
 I believe that it’s best to focus on quality leads than getting a lot, but none of them ever end up converting into a sale.

 So how do you ensure that you are getting better leads?
 Simple.
 Communicate more with your sales team.

 In general, a lead is someone who has shown interest in your product or services by signing up for a newsletter, downloading an ebook, or opting for a free trial.
 Undoubtedly, many people will sign up for a newsletter if you give them a discount for doing so or download an ebook if it contains something they need.

 But it doesn’t make them quality leads.

-So, you should ask your sales team about how they qualify leads.
+So, you should ask your sales team about how they qualify leads and how lead distribution is handled.
 Understand the qualities they’re looking for in a lead and tailor-fit your efforts to generate leads like this.
 While you may be bound to get a conversion after getting hundreds of thousands of leads, it’s mostly a waste of time if you’re just in it for the numbers.

 Coordinate with your sales team and create strategies that will allow you to get better and more qualified leads.
 This will bring in more sales than those in it for the free things you give.

 While avoiding these mistakes can help you better plan your lead generation strategy, you may not always succeed with your first approach.
 Generating leads is a trial and error process, where every failure only leads to better and more improved strategies.